-``Explainable by design'' methods are methods whose interpretability is built into the model from the start.
-Examples are models based on semantic bottlenecks, where intermediate processing pipelines (e.g. a classifier of concepts relevant to the downstream task) are learned parallel to the final task.
-In recent EO literature, such models have been proposed to understand reasons behind perceived subjective appreciation of landscapes (e.g. if a specific type of land use is connected to a more positive appreciation of a landscape~\cite{levering2021relation}), aligning forests type classifiers by replicating the concepts behind the decision-making process employed by foresters~\cite{nguyen2022mapping} or the unsupervised exploration of what makes a landscape wild~\cite{stomberg2021jungle}.
+``Explainable by design'' methods embed interpretability into the model.
+Examples include models based on semantic bottlenecks, where intermediate processing pipelines (e.g., a classifier of concepts relevant to the downstream task) are learned concurrently with the final task.
+Recent literature in EO proposes such models to understand subjective appreciation of landscapes~\cite{levering2021relation}, align forest type classifiers with foresters' decision-making processes~\cite{nguyen2022mapping}, or unsupervised exploration of what defines a wild landscape~\cite{stomberg2021jungle}.